-15 Wacky Ways Your Brain's Been Messing With You.
+15 Wacky Ways Your Brain Is Messing With You

 What is intuition?

-Intuition happens when our brain reaches a conclusion without using conscious thinking.
-That conclusion usually hits us in the form of an emotion or a physical feeling – often in the gut area.
+Intuition happens when our brain reaches a conclusion without using conscious thought.
+That conclusion usually hits us in the form of an emotion or a physical feeling – often in the belly (hence a 'gut' feeling).

-Think of our brain as a powerful prediction machine.
-It always has a few tabs running in the background, helping us figure out which bits of information are essential, and which ones can be ignored.
-Each time new data comes in, the hippocampus – the brain's librarian – will scan its bank of memories to see if it looks like anything we've experienced before.
-If so, it'll create a match.
-You’ll get a signal that all is well in the world, and your conscious mind can continue to focus on more important things.
+Think of your brain as a powerful prediction machine.
+It always has a few tabs running in the background that help us figure out which bits of information are essential and which ones can be ignored.
+Every time new data comes in, the hippocampus – the brain's librarian – will scan its bank of memories to see if it looks like anything we've experienced before.
+If so, then it'll create a match.
+A match means you'll get a signal that all is well in the world and that your conscious mind can continue to focus on more important things.

 When intuition misfires

-I previously wrote that intuition relies on our ability to match experiences with memories.
+As per above, intuition relies on our ability to match experiences with memories.
 That means it can only ever be accurate at predicting a mismatch in those areas where we have plenty of memories to work with.
-So, unless you have significant expertise – be it your role, your art, your relationship – your intuition is bound to be pretty unreliable.
+So, unless you have significant expertise – be it your role, art, or relationship – your intuition is bound to be unreliable.

-Indeed, for the driving example above to work, you'd need at least a couple of years' worth of driving experience under your belt.
+Indeed, for the pothole example above to work, you'd need at least a couple of years' worth of driving experience under your seatbelt.

 And here lies the problem.
-Our brain has evolved into seeing patterns everywhere because, for millions of years, our two main concerns were to fend off predators and trying to get laid.
-This unconscious desire to connect the dots is so strong that we often see associations even in utterly random data.
+Our brain has evolved into seeing patterns everywhere because, for millions of years, our two main concerns were to fend off predators and to get laid.
+This unconscious desire to connect the dots is now so hardwired that we see associations even in utterly random data.
 And that's a problem.

-But while our brains seek to be helpful by reducing the complexities of the world, it sacrifices a lot of accuracy in the process.
+Our brain tries to be helpful by reducing some of the world's complexities but sacrifices a lot of accuracy in the process.
 These errors in thinking that occur when we try to make sense of what's happening are known as cognitive biases.
-They are ‘rules of thumb’ or mental shortcuts that simplify our environment and allow us to make faster decisions.
+They're mental shortcuts designed to simplify our environment and allow us to make faster decisions.
 Sadly, they're often wrong.

-So, unless you learn to recognize what those biases are and you can control your decisions against them, your gut will always remain unreliable.
+Unless you learn to recognise those biases and check your decisions against them, your gut will always be unreliable.

 Author Buster Benson wrote a Medium article with a helpful list of the most common psychological biases.
-He structured them according to the four major problems our brain is trying to help us solve.
-These are having too much information; not finding meaning in that information; needing to act fast and not knowing what to remember.
+He structured them around four major problems our brain tries to help us solve.
+They include 1) having too much information to deal with, 2) not fully understanding that information, 3) having to act fast, and 4) not knowing what to remember.

 Using his classification, I've picked out a few of the most common and juiciest biases you need to watch out for.